mmxw/interview-prep/js-fundamentals.md

   [see visualization here for what gets evaluated first](http://pythontutor.com/javascript.html#code=let%20foo1%20%3D%20function%28%29%20%7B%0A%20%20return%20'function%20expression'%0A%7D%0A%0Afunction%20foo2%28%29%20%7B%0A%20%20return%20'function%20declaration'%0A%7D%0A%0Aconsole.log%28foo1%28%29%29%0Aconsole.log%28foo2%28%29%29%0A%0A&curInstr=0&mode=display&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D)

-14. Can you explain what Function.call and Function.apply do?
-What's the notable difference between the two?
+14. **Can you explain what Function.call and Function.apply do?
+What's the notable difference between the two**
+  - Both are used to set the value of this explicitly.
+    - While call takes a list of arguments in comma separated format
+    - apply takes an array with list of arguments.
+    ```js
+      const person = {
+        fullName: function() {
+          return this.firstName + " " + this.lastName
+        }
+      }
+      const person1 = {
+        firstName:"John",
+        lastName: "Doe"
+      }
+      const person2 = ['Mary', 'Doe']

+      person.fullName.call(person1) // returns John Doe
+      person.fullName.apply(person2) // returns Mary Doe
+    ```

 15. Explain Function.prototype.bind.

 16. What's the difference between feature detection, feature inference, and using the UA string?

 17. Explain "hoisting".
 18. **Describe event bubbling**.
 19. **Describe event capturing.**